onionhoney/cs32-hw2-test/README.md

 ### Quick Start for Mac

+1. Click [here](https://github.com/onionhoney/cs32-hw2-test/archive/master.zip) to download the zip file, and unzip it.
+2. Copy the unzipped folder (not the files) to the directory where all your source files are located.
-Click on **LaunchTest.app** to start your test.
+3. Open the folder and click on **LaunchTest.app** to start your test.
 A Terminal window will be opened that shows your test result.

 See 'Running the test' section for an alternative way to start, if you're using Linux or if something goes wrong with LaunchTest.app.